-Water quality was evaluated on May 5, June 3, July 30, and September 17, 2020.
+Water quality was evaluated on May 3, June 8, July 29, and September 28, 2021.
 The May sampling included storm drain and tributary testing.
 In June, deep hole testing and shoreline testing of Portage

 Lake occurred.
 The later July sampling for deep hole testing occurred (this was an additional sampling added into the program in 2015).
 During the last sampling; tributaries, shoreline and the deep hole basins were sampled.
-During the deep hole sampling the following occurred, (1) a depth profile of water temperature and dissolved oxygen concentrations were measured at ten feet intervals at both Deep Hole Basins and the Secchi disk depth was measured, (2) samples for LakeCheckTM analysis were collected from the deep holes of the lake (surface, bottom and every 10' between) for numerous parameters, (3) chlorophyll and algal composition analysis was collected from surface, mid thermocline and bottom samples.
-During the shoreline sampling, the following occurred, (1) depth profile for water temperature and dissolved oxygen concentrations were measured at the surface, (2) samples for LakeCheckTM analysis were collected at the surface for numerous parameters, (3) chlorophyll and algae composition analysis was collected at the surface.
-During the Storm Drain sampling the following occurred at four designated drains, (1) Flow testing, (2) surface reading of temperature and dissolved oxygen (3) samples for LakeCheckTM analysis were collected.
-During the tributary testing, the following occurred at seven designated tributaries, (1) surface reading for temperature and dissolved oxygen.
-(2) samples for LakeCheckTM analysis were collected and (3) flow was determined.
+During the deep hole sampling the following occurred, (1) a depth profile of water temperature and dissolved oxygen concentrations were measured at ten feet intervals at both Deep Hole Basins and the Secchi disk depth was measured, (2) samples for LakeCheck[TM] analysis was collected from the deep holes of the lake (surface, bottom and every 10' between) for numerous parameters, (3) chlorophyll and algal composition analysis was collected from surface, mid thermocline and bottom samples.
+During the shoreline sampling, the following occurred, (1) depth profile for water temperature and dissolved oxygen concentrations were measured at the surface, (2) samples for LakeCheck[TM] analysis was collected at the surface for numerous parameters, (3) chlorophyll and algae composition analysis was collected at the surface.
+During the Storm Drain sampling the following occurred at four designated drains, (1) Flow testing, (2) surface reading of temperature and dissolved oxygen (3) samples for LakeCheck[TM] analysis was collected.
+During the tributary testing, the following occurred at seven designated tributaries, (1) surface reading for temperature and dissolved oxygen, (2) samples for LakeCheck[TM] analysis was collected and (3) flow was determined.
 LakeCheck measures at the various sites included some or all of the following parameters: Conductivity, Total Dissolved Solids, pH, Conductivity, Total Phosphorus, Oxidative Reduction Potential (ORP), Alkalinity, Ammonia, Nitrates and Total Kjeldahl Nitrogen.
 The additional tributary testing included sampling at one tributary and including testing multiple locations from the entrance at the lake, upstream.
 Parameters tested included Total Phosphorus, Nitrates and Alkalinity.